lumicks/py-optics/README.md

 All code is developed in-house at LUMICKS.
 This is alpha-level software: care is taken to verify calculated results against analytical models and/or reference implementations, but no warranties of any kind are given (see also the [license](LICENSE.md)).

-Py-optics is tested to be compatible with Python version 3.10 to 3.14.
-However, at the time of writing, free-threading builds are **not** supported.
+Py-optics is tested to be compatible with Python version 3.10 to 3.14, including the free-threading build of 3.14.
 Py-optics runs on Linux, Windows and MacOS, and is free to use under the conditions of the [Apache-2.0 open source license](LICENSE.md).

 ## How to get started